1995 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 1995-S DCAM Nickel Value

-The 1995-S Jefferson nickel represents the San Francisco Mint’s exclusive proof production for collectors, using specialized manufacturing techniques that distinguish these coins from their circulation-strike counterparts.
+The 1995-S Jefferson nickel represents the San Francisco Mint’s exclusive proof production for collectors, using specialized manufacturing techniques — specially polished dies striking specially polished planchets — that distinguish these coins from circulation-strike counterparts.
+The Deep Cameo (DCAM) designation describes the most desirable proof finish: frosty, white-frosted devices (portrait and design elements) contrasting sharply against mirror-like fields.

-The auction record of $690 for a PR70 example sold at Heritage Auctions in August 2003 represents peak valuations during an earlier market cycle, though current market prices remain modest due to adequate supply.
+The auction record of $690 for a PR70 example sold at Heritage Auctions in August 2003 represents the peak valuation from an earlier market cycle.
+Current prices remain modest due to adequate supply — an excellent entry point for new collectors seeking a high-grade, certified coin at a reasonable price.

 1995-S DCAM Nickel Price/Grade Chart